gozygreg/gregmediscrubs/README.md

         - Page Titles
         - Robots.txt and sitemap.xml
     - ### Content
+        Due to the nature of the site, there were limited opportunities for textual content.
+As many of the keywords were product-related, I focused on utilizing heading and semantic tags effectively to ensure a high-quality search rating.
     - ### Surface
+        After planning the project, selecting an appropriate theme became the next step.
+While aiming for simplicity, I incorporated color to enhance the site's visual appeal.
+To maintain a clean and user-friendly design, I employed ample white space throughout.
         - Colour Scheme
+            - Although black and white served as the primary colors on the site, I added additional hues to highlight important content and establish a distinct brand identity.
+The accompanying color grid guided my selection process, although some initial ideas had to be altered based on contrast considerations, which are outlined below.
         - Typography
+            - <a href="https://fonts.google.com/specimen/DM+Sans?query=dm+s" target="_blank">DM Sans</a> was utilized for the primary headings and logo, this font is clean and straightforward, ensuring legibility while also making a bold statement.
 - ### Agile Development Process
 - ### E-commerce Application Type
 - ### Marketing Stratergy